OurPraise-Vineyard/ourpraise/README.md

 - _utils_: Contains a few handy utility functions
 - _index.tsx_: Entry point for the app.
 Contains state providers and the router

+## Deploying a new version

+To deploy a new version of the code base, simply run `npm run deploy`.
+This will run unit tests, build the front end and deploy to Firebase.

 # API

 To integrate with OurPraise, you need to use the public API.
 The API is available at `https://europe-west1-ourpraise-fb.cloudfunctions.net/api/ENDPOINT`.
 Each endpoint is documented briefly below.